IBM/SalesEnablement-VMware-L3/docs/Shared/Provisioning.md

 6. Supply a unique and memorable **Virtual data center name** for your environment.

 7. Set the **Resource Group** to ```Enablement-L3```.
 This determines how resources are organized within your IBM Cloud account.
 Resource Groups cannot be changed for a service instance once it has been deployed.
+Note that if you are replicating these steps using your personal IBM Cloud account, you will likely see different Resource Groups available than the ones shown here.

 #